 University Payment Plan (not available on past due balances)

 The University offers a payment plan during fall and spring semesters ONLY.
 Payment plan agreements may be obtained through Leo Online and are established for a specified four-month period each semester (refer to the Office of Finance website, www.odu.edu/paymentplan).
 Payment plans are established on the student’s total charges for tuition and/or housing.
 There is a $40.00 non-refundable processing fee to establish the plan each semester.
 Students must be in good standing with their student account to be eligible to participate.
 Failure to pay on time may prevent students from using the payment plan process to defer payments in future terms.
 If any payment is 30 days past due, the student will be removed from the payment plan and the entire payment plan balance will be due and payable.
-A 5% late penalty will be assessed on the entire balance if a payment is 30 days past due.
+A 5% late penalty will be assessed on the entire balance on the next billing date.

 Tuition Refund Policy